 Glossary Of Life Insurance Terms

-Whether you are an experienced buyer of insurance or looking for a policy for the first time, understanding the different terminology can be quite challenging.
-This is why Claybrooke has assembled a list of the most common terms you will see throughout our website in regard to insurance policies.
+Whether you are an experienced insurance buyer or looking for a policy for the first time, understanding the different terminology can be quite challenging.
+This is why Claybrooke has assembled a list of the most common terms you will see throughout our website regarding insurance policies.

-If after reading through these terms you are still unsure or confused about terminology, or any question for that matter, please feel free to contact us for more information.
+If you are still unsure or confused about terminology after reading through these terms or have any questions, please feel free to contact us for more information.

 Acceptance – this is the approval of the application.
 Depending upon the company and/or type of insurance, it may be instant or can take as long as two weeks for approval or denial of the application.

-Accident, Sickness, and Unemployment – generally, this is a one-year policy that is paid if any of these situations occur.
+Accident, Sickness, and Unemployment – generally, this one-year policy is paid if any of these situations occur.
 Clients will use this to cover everyday expenses such as their mortgage and car insurance.

 Decreasing Term Life Insurance – this is also referred to as Mortgage Payment Protection Insurance (MPPI).
 For this type of policy, the benefit at the beginning of the policy is actually larger than the benefit at the end of the policy.
 The payout is meant to coincide with the principal owed on the home.